p2vvel/fast_image_api/Readme.md

 * ability to upload an image
 * ability to download original image
 * ability to edit image and download edited version
+* images privacy provided by self-implemented XsendFile (and of course configured in nginx) - other users can't see your private pictures

 <br/>